stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 1. A standalone desktop workstation without a job queue system
 2. A system with a job queue manager, such as PBS-based cluster

-DSC facilicate two approaches to run remote tasks:
+DSC facilicates two approaches to run remote tasks:

 1. "On-Host", the conventional way: log in to the host and run remote jobs.
 For a standalone system, this is no difference from logging in to the system and run DSC benchmark directly.
 For a cluster system this will automatically submit jobs to compute nodes based on provided template.
 2. "Local-Host", a host friendly way: do not log in to the host to run jobs.
 Rather, have a copy of DSC software installed to your local computer (Mac or Linux), and configure the host to have DSC and all required tools for benchmarking installed.
 Then run DSC from local computer with additional folders to be synced to the host specified by `--to-host` option.
 The local computer will serve as the job dispatcher and job monitor.
 This provides a way to run on hosts that has some policy constraints on long running jobs from the headnode, for example.